BiKC/Rhea_pipeline/readme.md

 # Rhea Pipeline Shiny App

 The Rhea pipeline is a powerful tool for the downstream analysis of 16S rRNA gene amplicon profiles.
 To make it easier for users to use the Rhea pipeline, we have developed an R-Shiny app that provides a user-friendly interface.
 This app allows users to upload their OTU tables, metadata, and phylogenetic tree files, select the desired analysis options, and download the results in standard output format.

+## Use it online

+The Rhea Pipeline Shiny App is available online at https://bioit.shinyapps.io/Rhea_Pipeline/.
+Just go to the site and upload your data.
+The app will run the analysis and provide you with the results!

 ## Requirements

 In order to run the scripts, it is important to have the R language and environment installed first (available here).
 We strongly recommend using the R-studio to simplify implementation and enhance productivity (available here).
 Required packages would be automatically installed the first time the scripts are run so internet connection at least for the first time is expected.
 The scripts are platform independent and should work in all systems that support R.

 ## Installation

 To use the Rhea Pipeline Shiny App, you can follow these steps:

 1. Clone or download the repository.